robot297/movie-api-go/index.md

 ### Lab 1

-Use the provided API endpoint to create a movie entry. ​Use your name for the 'Name' criteria.
+Use the provided API endpoint to create a movie entry. ​Use your name for the 'name' criteria in the body.

 **Hint:** *Utilize the movies API documentation below.*